What should I do if my IRA contribution exceeded the maximum amount allowed?

 Roth IRA contributions are not deductible and, therefore, are not subject to income tax upon distribution.

-You pay income tax on the amount you take out of your other IRA(s) and convert into your Roth IRA(s).
+You pay income tax on the amount you take out of your other IRA(s) for the year of conversion.
 Because of this, the amount of the conversion is not subject to income tax upon distribution from the Roth IRA.

 The only portion of your Roth IRA distribution that may be subject to income tax is the amount of the distribution attributable to earnings.
 Earnings will not be subject to income tax upon distribution if: